xaya/xaya_tutorials/Unity Mover.md

 1. Settings are saved as member variables in `MoveGUIAndGameController`
 2. `XAYAConnector.LaunchMoverStateProcessor` sets 2 additional parameters and starts a [coroutine](https://docs.unity3d.com/ScriptReference/MonoBehaviour.StartCoroutine.html) with `StartEnum` in order to continue starting the XAYAWrapper
-3. `XAYAConnector.StartEnum` uses Ciela Spike's ThreadNinja to start an asynchronous coroutine with `DaemonAsync`
+3. `XAYAConnector.StartEnum` uses [Ciela Spike's Thread Ninja](https://assetstore.unity.com/packages/tools/thread-ninja-multithread-coroutine-15717) to start an asynchronous coroutine with `DaemonAsync`
 4. `XAYAConnector.DaemonAsync` finally constructs the `XAYAWrapper` (`wrapper`) and calls its `Connect` method

 The following walks through those steps all the way from initially getting the settings to finally connecting and disconnecting the XAYAWrapper.